In some of my earlier articles, I have introduced the concept of financial independence, financial security and retirement.

-This is because one of the spouse would stop work, and the other one is earning at a job that potentially paid less.
+This is because one of the spouses would stop work, and the other one is earning at a job that potentially paid less.

 However, if the idea of coasting is to find a less mentally taxing job, then it is possible to find some niche area where you are paid adequately but with less stress.

-- Reduce in mental stress improves health, and increases mental capacity to pursue creative endeavors
+- Your mental stress is reduced.
+This will improve your health, and increases your mental capacity to pursue creative endeavours

-- Continuous work keeps the person mentally and physically healthy
+- Continuous work keeps you mentally and physically healthy

 - You can retool and re-skill in other skill sets and not have to worry about needing to earn a lot of money so that you can have enough to save for retirement.
 You have already pre-paid for it

-- It equalizes the sequence of return risk, or volatility risk of drawing down your investments.
-The worry during market downturn is that, you have to withdraw from your portfolio for expenses, thus there are less of your portfolio to grow back when the stock market recovers.
+- Coast FI equalizes the sequence of return risk or volatility risk of drawing down your investments.
+The worry during a market downturn is that you have to withdraw from your portfolio for expenses, thus there are less of your portfolio to grow back when the stock market recovers.
 As you are spending daily from the earnings of your coasting job, your portfolio can recover over time (provided your investment portfolio is wisely constructed)

-- Multiple skill set and training allows you to realistically take sabbaticals from coasting for mini retirement and still be able to find employment after the mini retirement
+- Multiple skill set and training allows you to really take sabbaticals from coasting for mini-retirement and still be able to find employment after the mini-retirement

 The Disadvantages of Coasting or Barista FI